ozgurdoganbirol/fairRandomForest/README.md

 ## Method

 A random forest model trained for binary classification problem has many trees in the ensemble.
 The majority vote of trees might result with biased labels against a sensitive variable (race, gender).
 However, since random forest bootstraps the data and picks random features in each tree, the degree of bias of the decisions of the single trees will be different than of the ensemble.
+We evaluate the decisions of each trees against the fairness criterion and assign weights accordingly.

 ## Fairness Criterion